Way back in the ’90s, a little girl lived with her parents and two brothers. She loved her life and was incredibly happy.

 We have all married beautiful, helpful spouses.
 Furthermore, we all did well in tertiary education (my older brother becoming an Architect then Pastor, and my younger brother becoming an owner of a law firm).

-I went to medical school before giving it up due to medical issues and the desire to stay at home with my children as I homeschool them myself.
+I went to medical school before giving it up due to a desire to stay at home with my children as I homeschool them myself.

 But, the crowning glory is that we’re now all Christians with our eyes set firmly on Jesus.